Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

   ![](Pictures/Gameplay/Items/Wearables/Wand/Cores/Dragon_heartstring_icon.png)

-  - You can equip a second wand in your holster.
+  - You can equip a second wand.
 You get the bonus from the wood of that wand, but not from its core.

 - **Phoenix Feather** (***Alert***)